Q: I have created a live stream and chose the "lower latency" option. Why is the latency more than 5 seconds?

 This change should be made prior to starting the transcoder so that we can write the appropriate playlist and chunklists.

 Depending on where your viewers are located you could consider using a WebRTC workflow if your audience is 300 or less.
 There are other factors to consider, including cost, but it is currently the lowest latency option we can provide at this time.
-For more details review this article: WebRTC workflows in Wowza Streaming Cloud.
+For more details review this article: WebRTC workflows in Wowza Video.